ebrown-32/ebrown-32/README.md

 **About Me:**

 - 📚 I studied computer science @ the University of Nebraska.
 Go Big Red!
-- 🛠️ I work as an Associate Engineer @ RicohUSA.
 - 🌱 I’m currently fascinated with all things AI, economics, golf, health tech, travel, space...
 - 💬 Always down to talk sports, movies, tech, games, or favorite national parks.
 - 📫 Get in touch!
 Shoot me an email, DM, whatever works.
 Let's work on something.